 (2) The Sustainable Rivers Program budget is developed by the Program Manager with input from Corps HQ and District and Division staff engaged in the Program.
 The Program Manager uses this information to define Program budget requests, Program capabilities, and mission-critical work, all of which are updated as needed to remain synchronized with changes in Administration, ASA(CW), and senior leader priorities.
-With 66 reservoirs on 16 river58 reservoirs in 14 river basins engaged, Sustainable Rivers is the most large-scale and comprehensive environmental flows effort of the Corps.
+Work is organized into the categories of outreach, science, technology, implementation, and innovation as a framework for organizing the strategies used at SRP sites and for national-level work.
+With 66 reservoirs on 16 river basins engaged, Sustainable Rivers is the most large-scale and comprehensive environmental flows effort of the Corps.
 All Program work is related to the advancement, implementation, and incorporation of environmental flow strategies at Corps reservoirs.

 The Program is overseen by the AER BLM under the Chief of Planning.
 The Program Manager inputs work packages into CW-IFD.

-J-4-36.
+I-4-37.
 Veteran's Curation Program and Collections Management.

 Note: Formerly Cultural Resources (NAGPRA/CURATION).